sthamann/TheTopologicalFixedPointTheoryofFundamentalConstants/README.md

 **The Puzzle:** The masses of charged leptons (electron, muon, tau) are extremely hierarchical.
 The ratio of muon to tau mass is $m_\mu/m_\tau \approx 1/17$.
 In the Standard Model, these values are set by hand through free "Yukawa couplings".
 Why do they have exactly these values?

-**Hypothesis within Your Theory:** The hierarchy is not random.
+**Theoretical interpretation:** The hierarchy is not random.
 The Yukawa couplings are quantized and their ratio between generations is determined by the fundamental VEV φ₀.
 Specifically: The mass ratio of two adjacent generations should be suppressed by φ₀.

 $$\frac{m_{\text{Gen 2}}}{m_{\text{Gen 3}}} \approx \phi_0$$